 Preventive maintenance software helps reduce human error by ensuring PMs are triggered when they are due in compliance with regulatory or manufacturer’s requirements.
 An effective CMMS system can also activate PMs based on a number of triggers including time, meter and event.

 The CMMS system offers a one-stop database of all equipment information, documents, manuals, schematics and images and materials.
 No need for your technicians to carry around bulky schematics, manuals or input this data into a maintenance spreadsheet.

 Auditing & compliance

 A CMMS system digitizes your paper trail.
 Work orders are documented electronically as you go, which makes auditing a breeze.

 Analysis & reporting

-Typically, a CMMS system will report key performance indicators (KPI’s) such as MTBF, MTTR and availability with little effort.
-KPI’s are used in evaluating the effectiveness of the current operations, for making organizational and personnel decisions and for determining the repair or replace of assets.
-Built in reports enable you to refine maintenance processes and improve asset availability; improving your bottom line.
+Typically, a CMMS will report key performance indicators (KPIs) such as MTBF, MTTR, and availability with little effort.
+KPIs are used in evaluating the effectiveness of the current operations, for making organizational and personnel decisions, and for determining the repair or replacement of assets.
+Built-in reports enable you to refine maintenance processes and improve asset availability; improving your bottom line.